KxSystems/docs/docs/ref/aj.md

 `aj` is a [multithreaded primitive](../kb/mt-primitives.md).

-!!! tip "There is no requirement for any of the join columns to be keys but the join will be faster on keys."
+!!! tip "There is no requirement for any of the join columns to be keys but the join is faster on keys."

 ## `aj`, `aj0`